RxSwiftCommunity/RxGRDB/Documentation/RxGRDB1MigrationGuide.md

 4. **Database Observation**

-    RxGRDB 1.0 has a single way to start observing the database.
+    RxGRDB 1.0 has a single way to start observing database values.
 First create a [ValueObservation], and then turn it into an RxSwift observable:

     ```swift
     let observation = ValueObservation.tracking { db in